Governor-General of Saint Lucia: Community role

 The governor-general provides non-partisan leadership in the community, acting as patron of many charitable, service, sporting and cultural organisations, and attending functions throughout the country.
 The governor-general also encourages, articulates and represents those things that unite Saint Lucians together.
 In this role, the governor-general provides a focus for national identity, unity and pride by attending at events of national significance such as Independence Day activities and Remembrance Sunday.

 The governor-general serves as patron of various organisations such as the Saint Lucia National Trust, the Girl Guides Association of Saint Lucia, Saint Lucia Red Cross, ad the Saint Lucia School of Music.

 Privileges

 The governor-general, serves as the Chancellor of the Order of Saint Lucia, established by Queen Elizabeth II in 1986.

 Salary

-The governor-general receives an annual salary of 36,112 USD.
+The governor-general receives an annual salary of US$36,112.